tigerex/Video-gen-from-JSON-file/README.md

 │   ├─ audio/
 │   ├─ images/
 │   └─ fonts/
-├─ /results/                    # rendered final videos and logs ├─ /temp/                       # temporary scene outputs (auto-clean recommended) ├─ UI_moviePy.py                # Tkinter-based UI (main entrypoint for now) ├─ final_solution_ver2.py            # Core rendering backend used by UI and CLI
+├─ /Documents/                  # include all the documents ├─ /Input/                      # all JSON file should be in here ├─ /Output/                     # rendered final videos and logs (only logs for now) ├─ /temp/                       # temporary scene outputs (auto-clean recommended) ├─ UI_moviePy.py                # Tkinter-based UI (main entrypoint for now) ├─ final_solution_ver2.py            # Core rendering backend used by UI and CLI